ag-sanjjeev/HTML-Canvas-Reference/README.md

 ## Conclusion

 `HTML Canvas` is one of the advanced usage in the web pages.
 This reference will give a beginner-friendly guide to approach canvas using javascript, covering important and most useful concepts and topics.
-Whether you are student, designer or developer, this repository will give quick reference to understand HTML Canvas.
+Whether you are student, designer or developer, this repository will give quick reference to understand HTML Canvas concepts from demo topics.

 ## Contribution